Shoot The Moon

 “…a book that argues in favor of drawing upon your deepest self to confront life’s toughest battles.
 A primer in both how to instill – as well as how to access – excellence, this book should be read by everyone.”

 – Marion Roach Smith, Author; NPR Commentator; former Staff, New York Times

 To buy an autographed copy of this book at 20% below retail, click here.

 “…death, a necessary end, will come when it will come.”

-Surgery is nothing like crashing an airplane.
-But if you’re an experienced surgeon, in a plane hurtling helplessly toward the earth at a speed of one mile every thirty seconds or so, you have it in you to know what it might take to at least be the sole—maybe even walk-away—survivor the instant that plane becomes a slab of twisted, melting wreckage.
+Performing surgery is nothing like crashing an airplane.
+But if you’re an experienced surgeon, in a plane hurtling helplessly toward the earth at a speed of one mile every thirty seconds or so, you have it in you to know what it might take to survive—maybe even walk away—the instant that plane becomes a slab of twisted, melting wreckage.